jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We are in an entirely new age.
 The Internet Age is just as historical and powerful as the Science Age.
 And nobody has earned victory over it yet.
 Africa, South America, East Asia, Middle East, India, Eastern Europe, any civilization in the world is no better off then the West.
 Actually, I'd say, the West is far behind in the race to win the Internet Age

-In all my schooling, reading, discussing, working, in all my life, the ancestors of the barbarian kings, the ones whose grand parents worked 365 days a year in horrible English factories, who suffered famines in Ireland, draughts in France, and wars throughout Europe, the ones who did work in the labs in New York, who worked the mines of Pennsylvania, the lines of Michigan, who solve millionsd of different problems during the Science and Industrial Ages as player gods; their grandkids today simple don't want to feel frontline pain.
+In all my schooling, reading, discussing, working, in all my life, the ancestors of the barbarian kings, the ones whose grand parents worked 365 days a year in horrible English factories, who suffered famines in Ireland, draughts in France, and wars throughout Europe, the ones who did work in the labs in New York, who worked the mines of Pennsylvania, the lines of Michigan, who solved millions of different problems during the Science and Industrial Ages as player gods; their grandkids today simple don't want to feel frontline pain.
 As one sharp observer noted to me "it's like they've folded their cards."

 It's why so many of todays Western protagonists and player gods are foreigners.
 Also why so many tortured souls are born with irrationality (mental illness) in western society.
 Society is using their curse, to be irrational against the corrupt rulebook, and start involuntarily discovering the just rulebook of the next Age.
 Irrational people are the most likely to see through the Matrix and start the rebellion.
-The curse is to live the rebellion of the mind history demands somebody makes.
+The curse is to live the rebellion of the mind history demands somebody be mad.
 That's the rationality of irrationality.
 The longer we hold off upgrading, the most cursed minds our player god is forced to make to starting winning the game again.

 Fighting to delay the upgrade, is also why so many antagonists import extras (illegal immigration, migrant crisis, legal immigration) into the West, because they know desperate people are inherent extras, and only a society of extras, keeps antagonists of the Internet Age in power in the 21st Century.